-Rocky, born March 25, 2005, is currently 8 1/2 years old and has been working as a Ranger K-9 officer since he was a puppy.
-Lieutenant Robert Pofok, his handler, says Rocky has two state certifications: 1) Specialties: narcotics, tracking and article/evidence search, and 2) Patrol: handler protection, criminal apprehension, obedience, building search and open area searches.
-These certifications are renewed annually.
+Rocky, born March 25, 2005, retired Fall 2014 after 10 1/2 years of service.
+He had worked as a Ranger K-9 officer since he was a puppy.
+During his time on duty, Rocky held two state certifications: 1) Specialties: narcotics, tracking and article/evidence search, and 2) Patrol: handler protection, criminal apprehension, obedience, building search and open area searches.

 Rocky received the 2006 German Shepherd Dog Club of Northern Ohio Award for tracking during a bank robbery case; he located the weapon, recovered the cash and apprehended the suspect all in the same day.

 Radar retired in October 2012 after 10 1/2 years of service with his handler Lieutenant Sean Flanigan.
 During his illustrious career Radar was the recipient of a silver medal in the Ohio Police and Fire Olympics.
 The German Shepherd Dog Club of Northern Ohio recognized him on five occasions for apprehension and tracking narcotics.